EnglishFrançaisEspañol

 The biggest mistakes are rarely administrative.
 They are strategic.

 A critical pressure point under the new rules is renewal.
 Renewals now require strong evidence of income continuity and proof of limited time outside Spain.
-One overview notes anecdotal delays of 4 to 5 months in high-demand regions such as Catalonia, which can create real problems for applicants who travel often or wait too long to prepare the file, as discussed in this article on Spanish immigration updates.
+Applicants in high-demand provinces such as Catalonia commonly report processing delays of several months, which create real problems for those who travel often or wait too long to prepare the file.

-- Travel history ignored: Applicants underestimate how closely continuity of residence may matter at renewal stage.
+Travel history ignored: applicants underestimate how closely continuity of residence may matter at renewal stage.
+The doctrine of STS 731/2023 provides a defensive argument but does not exempt poor documentation.

 What usually works better